ZCHAnalytics/Microsoft-Challenge-data-skills/5-performance-optimisation/indexing-policy-write-heavy.md

 # Tune the indexing policy for write-heavy SQL queries
 Azure Cosmos DB for NoSQL is schema-agnostic and the default indexing policy includes all possible paths and values for a good balance between the thoroughness of the index and performance.

 In the scenario where a significant portion of the database operations involve adding, updating, or deleting data (i.e., writing data) rather than reading data, indexing policy can be manipulated to reduce associated costs.
-The following example shows how the request charge can be reduced from 48.3 to around 7 RUs per write operation for a single item.
+The following example shows how the request charge can be reduced from around 48 to around 7 RUs per write operation for a single item.

 ## Environment set up
 - Create a serverless account, database 'cosmicworks' and container 'products' in Azure portal